 The small memorial in the Music Library comprises the two former patient rooms of Schumann on the first floor of the former mental asylum of Dr Richarz, where Robert Schumann was admitted in 1854.
 The building, named Schumann House only since 1963 after the two memorial rooms were furnished, was originally a small summer residence of the Kaufmanns, a Bonn family of dignitaries, built towards the end of the 18th century outside Bonn, and is now owned by the town of Bonn and is the location of the Music Library of Bonn Town Library.
 The Schumann rooms where Schumann deceased on 29th July 1856 and where, of course, no authentic furnishings are left from Schumann’s time, since after Schumann’s death they had been used as patients’ rooms and later on old people’s rooms for decades, today present a small overview of Schumann’s life and also remind of Clara Schumann and of his young friends, Johannes Brahms and Joseph Joachim, who over whole decades following Schumann’s death repeatedly came to Bonn to attend the Schumann commemorations or concerts, or on a visit.
 The exhibits partly originate from the family estate of Robert and Clara Schumann’s descendants and are mostly owned by the town of Bonn.
-They are presented at the Schumann House as loans from Bonn Municipal Archives and Bonn Municipal Museum.
-Individual objects are loans or donations from private collections.
+They are presented at the Schumann House as loans from the City Museum Bonn.
+Individual objects are loans or donations from private collections, now belonging to collection oft the City Museum Bonn too.

 Robert Schumann’s actual sickroom, one of the largest and nicest patients’ rooms with morning sun, is reached via an anteroom where the nurse was probably accommodated.
 From there, Schumann could look both at Bonn in the East and the nearby Kreuzberg elevation in the South, something which today is no longer possible due to building developments.

-The vertiko cabinet, the chest of drawers and also the sewing box are all pieces of furniture from the last third of the 19th century and originate from the estate of Ferdinand Schumann, the second eldest son of the spouses and the only son to have married and to have children.
+The vertiko cabinet, the chest of drawers and also the sewing box are all pieces of furniture from the last third of the 19th century and originate from the estate of the Schumann-grandson Ferdinand Schumann.

 Letters and documents